 - Versatility: Ensemble can engineer Ensemblins to bind to a variety of targets for different disease indications, e.g., antibiotics, immune modulators, anticancer.

-Ensemble has developed a pipeline of proprietary and partnered programs that target both biologic-accessible targets (e.g. IL17 as an oral anti-inflammatory for possible treatment of Psoriasis, RA, Crohn's) and undruggable intracellular targets.
-Drug candidates emerging from these programs include:
+To date, Ensemble has developed a pipeline of Ensemblin drug series that target both biologic-accessible targets (i.e., oral anti-inflammatory such as RA, Crohn's) and undruggable intracellular targets (i.e., BCL- cancer, PTP1B – diabetes, obesity, cancer).
+These include:

 - Disruptors of protein-protein interactions